 Every day I’d wake up and feel like my brain was covered in clouds, I couldn’t think properly.
 My body felt heavy, I was sad about everything, I felt horrible, lonely, and not myself.
 I missed my old life so badly.
 Depression felt like a deep hole I couldn’t get myself out of.

-I saw countless health care professionals for postpartum care and no one escalated the help I truly needed.
-I appeared well but was breaking inside.
+I saw countless healthcare professionals for postpartum care, and no one escalated the help I truly needed.
+From the outside I appeared okay, but inside I was falling apart.
 Another day passed, and I was sitting on the kitchen floor crying again, googling how I could get help that didn’t cost a fortune.

 I came across Gidget Foundation Australia and booked an appointment straight away to see my GP for a referral.

 I clearly remember my first appointment at Gidget House.
-I had just dropped my then 8-month-old Lily at daycare and emotions were running high for the both of us.
+I had just dropped my then 8-month-old daughter at daycare and emotions were running high for the both of us.

 The separation at drop-off was filled with tears from her at the door and tears from me in the car as I left her.
 I drove to Gidget House hoping I would get the help I needed.

-I was assigned to a beautiful psychologist who made me feel welcome but most importantly, felt seen and understood.
-I had been going through this alone for 8 months and I was literally falling apart.
+I was connected with a beautiful Gidget Clinician who made me feel welcome but most importantly, I felt seen and understood.
+I had been going through this alone for eight months and I was literally falling apart.

-When we moved house, Lily was 4 months old, I was in the trenches of PNDA trying to adjust to motherhood.
+When we moved house, my daughter was 4 months old, I was in the trenches of PNDA trying to adjust to motherhood.
 Every day I noticed kookaburras were on the back fence, the clothesline or the deck.
-Not 1 kookaburra, I’m talking 3 or 4 of them.
+Not one kookaburra, I’m talking three or four of them.
 They are always around us and not shy about coming close.

 One of my totems is the kookaburra, the protector.
 My Aunty told me things will get better, look around, the kookaburra means protection and kinship.
-They are always around you and Lily.
+They are always around you and your baby.

 One day I heard this odd noise in the house.
-I checked each room and got to Lily’s room, a kookaburra was calmly sitting on her bedroom floor, he or she started squawking, and then out came the familiar cackling laugh.
+I checked each room and got to my daughter’s room, a kookaburra was calmly sitting on her bedroom floor, he or she started squawking, and then out came the familiar cackling laugh.

 Thankfully my partner was home and we safely got the kookaburra outside again.
 I like to think the strong presence of kookaburras around my family is a sign of powerful healing and safety.

-If you’re having a tough time, look around you, and connect with country, it has so much to give.
-Soak your face in sunshine, really listen to the birds around you, listen to the leaves rustling in the trees and listen to country, we call this Dadirri.
+If you’re having a tough time, slow down and connect with Country - it has so much to give.
+Sit in the sunshine, listen to the birds, listen to the leaves in the trees - we call this Dadirri.

 Country is everything, it’s family, it’s life and it’s connection.